Twice roasted spicy whole duck with nectarines or peaches

 - Meanwhile, strain the pan juices into a large container.
 Allow this to set in the fridge and save the fat for other uses.

-- You can make the sauce at this stage by deglazing the pan with the flour and stock (chicken or duck stock).
+- You can make the sauce at this stage by deglazing the pan with the flour and stock.
 Allow to bubble up while stirring for 5 minutes.
 Tip into a small saucepan for easy reheating later.
 Once the duck is cool, carefully remove the breast bones and rib cage.
 They should come away easily.
 Leave the wing and leg bones intact to give the duck shape.

 - Forty-five minutes before you want to serve the duck, preheat the oven to 200C.
 Rub the skin with five-spice powder and a little salt and pepper.
 Place on a rack over a baking dish and roast for 25-30 minutes until the skin is crisp and the fat rendered.
 Reheat the sauce, adding the halved peaches or nectarines to warm.

 - Serve the duck halves on a heated platter and tip the sauce and fruit over.
 Garnish with basil leaves and serve at once with roasted potatoes and fresh green beans.
-Serves 4 (or maybe 6 small appetites).
 Wine match: a rich pinot noir.